Flying long haul on Emirates Airlines? Got a long layover in Dubai? Get some zzzz’s at the transit hotel in Dubai Airport.

 Layover at the transit hotel in Dubai Airport

-Both ways, we stayed overnight at the Dubai Airport Hotel (also called the Dubai International Airport Hotel) to break up the long trip.
+Both ways on our long-haul flights, we stayed overnight at the Dubai Airport Hotel (also called the Dubai International Airport Hotel) to break up the long trip.

 The hotel is a transit hotel in Dubai Airport, Terminal 3.